 At around four to five days after the eggs have been fertilized, you will begin to see growth inside them!
 This will appear as a small black spot in the center of each egg.

-By around day seven, these black specks will begin to come out of their eggs as tiny goldfish and stick to the tank’s plants.
+By day seven, these black specks will begin to hatch.
+You’ll start to see tiny goldfish sticking to the tank’s plants.